-Due to Covid 19 Islington Arts Factory's Children's programme is suspended until the end of 2020.
+Due to Covid 19 Islington Arts Factory's Children's programme is suspended until September 2021.
 We miss you all a lot and hope to see you soon.

 Here at Islington Arts Factory we believe that creativity is an essential part of life and all of our teaching progamme for children and adults alike embraces that ethos.
 Beyond expressing creativity though, taking art classes has countless benefits for children, not only enjoyable they can effect your child's overall development.
 Our classes are taught by practising professional artists who pass on their skills to the children.
 Our sessions are longer than an average school art session and we develop projects over a number of weeks, allowing your child to work on ambitious pieces in a sustained way.